top of page

 Prior Tai Chi experience is not a prerequisite for participating at this level:

-• Introduction to Tai Chi Fan – Sections 1-2
+• Introduction to Tai Chi Qigong for Health Forms

-Focussed practice of specific Tai Chi form with introduction of key tai chi for health principles:
+Focused practice of specific Tai Chi & Qigong forms with introduction of key Tai Chi Qitong for Health and Relaxation principles:

-• Chen Style 36 Forms- includes Silk Reeling
+• Chen Style 36 Form- includes Silk Reeling

 • Yang 42 International Form